 Here’s a general depiction of how to evaluate levels of coefficient alpha.

-The classical standard error of measurement
+Using Alpha: The classical standard error of measurement

 Coefficient alpha is also often used to calculate the classical standard error of measurement (SEM), which provides a related method of interpreting the quality of a test and the precision of its scores.
 The SEM can be interpreted as the standard deviation of scores that you would expect if a person took the test many times, with their brain wiped clean of the memory each time.
 If the test is reliable, you’d expect them to get almost the same score each time, meaning that SEM would be small.